Articles & Guides

 • Expressing feelings.

-3. Daycare contributes to academic readiness.
+3. Daycare contributes to academic readiness

-Several studies have shown the positive impact structured daycare and preschool programs can have on learning and school readiness.
+Several past studies have shown the positive impact structured daycare and preschool programs can have on learning and school readiness.

-One 2016 study shows that by age 5, children who attend formal childcare programs demonstrate stronger reading and math skills than their peers.
+One study shows that by age 5, children who attend formal childcare programs demonstrate stronger reading and math skills than their peers.
 A separate study of kids in Oklahoma suggests these benefits can persist even into middle school.

 The positive academic effects of daycare attendance may even go further than that.
 One study by the National Institute of Child Health and Human Development (NICHD) finds that attending a high quality child care is correlated with higher academic grades and admission to more selective colleges.

-5. Daycare is good for moms, too.
+5. Daycare is good for parents, too

-Past research by the Harvard Business School has shown that girls raised in households with working moms are more likely to hold supervisory positions later in life and earn higher wages, and boys raised in these households tend to contribute more to caregiving and household duties as adults.
-Daycare is a major factor in many women’s careers, and the data suggests that finding the right daycare for your child can have a positive impact on the whole family.
+Over the course of a lifetime, access to affordable care could increase the lifetime earnings for women with two kids by about $94,000, according to the National Women’s Law Center.
+Those with less education and lower incomes, particularly if they are Black or Latino, would see the biggest percentage increases in income.Past research by the Harvard Business School has also shown that girls raised in households with working moms are more likely to hold supervisory positions later in life and earn higher wages, and boys raised in these households tend to contribute more to caregiving and household duties as adults.